 Australians are fortunate to receive some of the best health and maternal care in the world.
 From childbirth onwards, parents and babies are supported by a range of providers and resources to ensure optimal health outcomes for families.
 Although serious health conditions in your newborn may be unlikely, some can manifest suddenly and therefore might not be picked up at regular health checks.
 Keep an eye out for some of the following warning signs that indicate your newborn needs urgent medical care.

 While fevers are not themselves illnesses, they can indicate that your newborn baby has an infection.
-Redness, fits (febrile convulsions), a high temperature, lack of appetite and unresponsiveness are all symptoms of fever and demand an immediate visit to the doctor.
+Redness, fits (febrile convulsions), a high temperature, lack of appetite and unresponsiveness, shivering, and vomiting are all symptoms of fever and demand an immediate visit to the doctor.

 Anaphylaxis is an acute and severe allergic reaction.
-It can be characterised by rapid swelling of the face, eyes and throat, red skin and laboured breathing.
+It can be characterised by rapid swelling of the face, eyes and throat, red skin, sudden drooling, unusual sleepiness and laboured breathing amongst other signs.

-Because newborns feed exclusively on breastmilk or formula, it is likely the allergen is environmental rather than food-related.
+Because newborns under six months old feed exclusively on breastmilk or formula, it is likely the allergen is environmental rather than food-related.
+Generally, you should begin to introduce solids around the six-month mark but chat to your doctor for further guidance.
 Doctors will try to discern what the cause was, so keep in mind the circumstances that led to the reaction.

 Skin colour changes